andrebergvind/cyclistic-bike-share-analysis/README.md

 In terms of rides by month, both casual riders and annual members followed a similar overall seasonal pattern, with ride frequency gradually increasing from January onward, peaking in September, and then declining during the later months of the year.

 However, despite the similar overall trends, casual riders showcased a noticeably sharper increase in activity during the summer period.
-From May to June, casual rides increased by approximately 50%, indicating that casual users are more influenced by seasonal factors such as warmer weather, holidays, and outdoor leisure activities compared to annual members.
+Between the months of March and June, casual rides increased by approximately 200%, a much stronger spike compared to annual members, indicating that casual users are more influenced by seasonal factors such as warmer weather, holidays, and outdoor leisure activities compared to annual members.

 When analyzing weekly ride activity, annual members demonstrated more consistent usage throughout weekdays, indicating that bike-sharing is integrated into their daily commuting and weekday routines.
 In contrast, casual riders showed significantly higher activity levels during weekends, suggesting a stronger connection to leisure and recreational usage.